 Add these to the end of your content to get some of your most engaged subscribers.

 IN SHORT: Use after content opt in's to sign up your most engaged readers - 20.8% of Niche Hack sign ups come from this.
 Click here to Tweet this)

-8. Use Entry Pop Ups To Gain Entry To Your Audiences Inbox
+8. Use These Smart Pop Ups To Gain Entry To Your Audiences Inbox

 There's no doubt that pop ups can be annoying when used incorrectly but they do convert visitors into subscribers.

-One of my favourite blogs Quicksprout.com has multiple pop ups and I still visit it 2 to 3 times per week.
+One of my favourite blogs Quicksprout.com has multiple pop ups at the time of writing and I still visit.

 In less technical niches they can scare people off as they assume it's spam or a virus.

 The good thing is most can be set to only display the first time someone visits your site.